TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/firewall-guides.md

+---
-# Firewall configuration on Windows, Mac, and Linux
+title: Firewall configuration on Windows, Mac, and Linux
+---

+## Port/Firewall

+The Obico Server listens on port 3334.

+You can set up a reverse-proxy, such as nginx, in front of the Obico Server, so that it's exposed on a different port.
+In this case, please use whichever port you choose to expose in the steps below.
+For simplicity sake, this document assumes the server port is 3334.

 ## Windows